Kisuk3S4m/Kisuk3S4m/README.md

 ![Bamboo Forest](bamboo_forest.jpg)
 ![Japan Forest](japanese_forest.jpg)

 Congratulations, traveler!
-You've found a path leading you here, to this enchanted place filled with hidden insights and untamed innovation.
+You've found a path leading you here, to these enchanted places filled with hidden insights and untamed innovation.

 ## 🐸 About Me 🐸 ##
 - 📚 IT Engineering Student 📐